 Personal Injury from Accidents in the Workplace — Claim Compensation

-Your workplace should be a safe-space whatever job or role you have.
+Your workplace should be a safe-space, whatever job or role you have.
 Employers have a duty of care to maintain your wellbeing and health; breaching this duty is considered employer negligence.
-Negligence makes them liable for damages, fines, prohibition and even prosecution.
+Negligence makes them liable for damages, fines, prohibition, and even prosecution.
 If you have suffered a personal injury from your workplace, we might be able to help you claim compensation for the accident.
-This will help you recover financially, as well as aid in preventing accidents happening to other colleagues, by reinforcing the need for proper workplace health and safety.
+This will help you recover financially, as well as aid in preventing accidents from happening to other colleagues, by reinforcing the need for proper workplace health and safety.

 What are the most common types of workplace personal injury?

 Of all the industries one can work in, there are common types of injury employees sustain from workplace accidents.
 Generally, accidents are in the form of slips, trips and falls, manual handling and being struck by moving objects — these collectively make up 59% of all the 600,000 work accidents reported to RIDDOR in 18/19.
 In terms of how that has affected employees’ physically, the types of personal injuries in order of occurrences are:

 - Lacerations and open wounds — 10% (6,783)

 - Unclassified or unknown — 12% (8,558 — 8%, 4% respectively)